KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

 ## Create Deployment Flow in YAML

-Click **Edit YAML** in the upper-right corner of the **Create CD Pipeline** dialog to open the YAML editor and create a deployment flow:
+Click **Edit YAML** in the upper-right corner of the **Create deployment flow** dialog to open the YAML editor and create a deployment flow:

   ![Edit YAML](../assets/user-guide/environments/deployment-flow-edit-yaml.png "Edit YAML")